lcnsalerno/web/_pages/videogames.markdown

 permalink: /videogames/
 ---

-I've been working as a video game writer since 2016.
+I've worked as a video games writer since 2016.
 Interactive writing has been a huge source of inspiration for me, and I find the game development scene, with its constant strive for innovation, the most exciting place for my craft.

 These are the most relevant projects I've worked on: